nhsd-a2si/a2si-capacity-infrastructure/README.md

 Please follow all of the following steps before attempting to apply the TerraForm config contained herein.

-## CAVEAT

-Currently this is knowingly naive in _at least_ the following ways:

-  1. There is only a public subnet.
-This is bad because all the non-public facing services are brought up in public.
-Sure we can limit the silliness through diligent use of SecurityGroups (Note to self: TODO) but it would be nice to throw up a private/public architecture before beta.

 ## Tools

 Before you can do anything, you will need the following: